 Governance is a key leverage for shaping the dynamics of power.
 We help you integrate multiple “ways of knowing” into the design of your evaluation systems, transforming the understanding of what is possible, what is good strategy, and how to approach the work.

-Visualizing and Co-Designing an Evolving Structure
+Visualizing and Co-Designing an ADAPTIVE Structure

 Collaborative governance structures need a “non-hierarchical chart” and Governance Map for the same reasons.
 But structures in dynamic environments are not static, and need to be set up to evolve as initiatives develop.